-All AG's subject to the 130% FPL income reporting requirements are certified for 6 months and must report when the total gross earned and unearned income of the AG and all other individuals who reside with the AG exceeds the AG's gross income limit.
+Once approved, all AG's must report when the total gross earned and unearned income of the AG and all other individuals who reside with the AG exceeds the AG's gross income limit.
 This must be reported no later than the 10th calendar day of the month following the month in which the change occurs.
-In addition, an ABAWD in an ILC must report when his work hours are reduced to less than 20 hours per week, averaged monthly.
+In addition, an ABAWD in an ILC must report when his work hours are reduced to less than 20 hours per week, averaged monthly, or less than 80 hours a month.
 See item D,7 below.